christinebramos/DH-Compatibility/README.md

 For future iterations, input validation and algorithm improvements will be made for better accuracy and efficiency.

-If you have any questions or concerns regarding this project, feel free to email me at cbramos6@hawaii.edu.
+If you have any questions or concerns regarding this project, please feel free to email me at christine_ramos@datahouse.com.

 Thank you!